Raqqa campaign (2012–2013): Battle of Raqqa city

 On 6 March 2013, Sunni Islamist rebel forces fully captured the city of Raqqa from Syrian government, forces after a 3-day battle.
 The Syrian Army retreated to the military base of the 17th Division, to the northeast of the city.

 Aftermath

 A convoy of vehicles of Liwa Owais al-Qorani leaving Tabqa and heading to Ayn Issa in June 2013.

-The al-Nusra Front and Ahrar al-Sham implemented Sharia in the towns they captured.
+Al-Nusra Front and Ahrar al-Sham implemented Sharia in the towns they captured.
 By April 2013, hundreds of Assyrians were displaced from al-Thawra.
-Christians, including those who supported the opposition, were kidnapped in Raqqa, al-Thawra, and Tel Abyad by al-Nusra and the Islamic State of Iraq and the Levant.
+Christians, including those who supported the opposition, were kidnapped in Raqqa, al-Thawra, and Tel Abyad by al-Nusra Front and the Islamic State of Iraq and the Levant.
 ISIL also carried out public executions of dozens of people in the towns by firing squad.
 Political activism was also suppressed, several churches and mosques were burned, and hundreds of Armenians fled Raqqa.

 Order of battle

 Rebel forces

-Fighters of the al-Tawhid Brigade deface an image of President Bashar al-Assad on the road between Hama and Raqqa on 27 March 2013.
+Fighters of al-Tawhid Brigade deface an image of President Bashar al-Assad on the road between Hama and Raqqa on 27 March 2013.